 What’s the style of tent for cold weather?

-A tent with steep sides will allow excess snow to fall off the tent, but tents with vertical sides like wall tents will be susceptible to high winds making their design less well suited for extreme weather conditions.
+A tent with steep sides will allow excess snow to fall off the tent, but tents with vertical sides like wall tents will be susceptible to strong winds making their design less well suited for harsh weather conditions.

 Dome or pyramid-shaped tents are the best styles for dealing with the snow and wind in the extreme cold.

 3-season tents won’t provide enough protection against the elements to deal with winter camping, so they should be avoided for extreme cold weather camping.

 How well insulated should a winter tent be?

 Top winter tents are usually designed to protect you from the elements, rather than insulate you.
 There are exceptions like the Cura Cocoon which is designed as an insulated tent to put inside other models, but these systems are rare.

 Prioritizing a well-insulated sleeping bag and roll mat is a better solution than insulated tents.

 Why do people go camping in the winter?

 During winter and extreme cold weather, as inches of snow covers the landscape it is transformed into something that at times resembles an alien planet.
 Taking in these views can make trekking in the snow feel worth it.

 Camping in these conditions isn’t for everyone, which helps adventures enjoy the tranquil stillness of winter.
 Winter is also a great time for stargazing.
 And of course, there are fewer bugs!

 How do I keep warm in my tent?

 For the most part, your insulation when camping should not come from your tent.
 You should be well insulated by your sleeping bag, roll mat, or sleeping bag and clothing.
 So make sure to invest in all the right gear to keep you warm – not just a tent.